strophy/docker-alpine-abuild/README.md

 We tag each release with a simple `v#` version scheme.
 Here are the tags to choose from:

-* `andyshinn/alpine-abuild:v1`: based on Alpine 3.3
+* `sgerrand/alpine-abuild:3.3`: based on Alpine 3.3
-* `andyshinn/alpine-abuild:v2`: based on Alpine 3.4
+* `sgerrand/alpine-abuild:3.4`: based on Alpine 3.4
-* `andyshinn/alpine-abuild:v3`: based on Alpine 3.5
+* `sgerrand/alpine-abuild:3.5`: based on Alpine 3.5
-* `andyshinn/alpine-abuild:v4`: based on Alpine 3.6
+* `sgerrand/alpine-abuild:3.6`: based on Alpine 3.6
+* `sgerrand/alpine-abuild:3.7`: based on Alpine 3.7
+* `sgerrand/alpine-abuild:3.8`: based on Alpine 3.8
+* `sgerrand/alpine-abuild:3.9`: based on Alpine 3.9
-* `andyshinn/alpine-abuild:v5`: based on Alpine 3.6
+* `sgerrand/alpine-abuild:3.10`: based on Alpine 3.10
-* `andyshinn/alpine-abuild:v6`: based on Alpine 3.7
+* `sgerrand/alpine-abuild:3.11`: based on Alpine 3.11
-* `andyshinn/alpine-abuild:v7`: based on Alpine 3.8
+* `sgerrand/alpine-abuild:3.12`: based on Alpine 3.12
-* `andyshinn/alpine-abuild:edge`: based on Alpine edge (includes testing repository as well)
+* `sgerrand/alpine-abuild:edge`: based on Alpine edge (includes testing repository as well)

 The builder is typically run from your Alpine Linux package source directory (changing `~/.abuild/mykey.rsa` and `~/.abuild/mykey.rsa.pub` to your packager private and public key locations):